cateru/Memristor_Crossbar_Training_Class/docs/source/Usage.md

 1. **Single Simulation**: This approach performs a single simulation, generating plots and printing information that helps monitor the training process.
 2. **Multiple Simulations**: This method utilizes a for loop, disabling plots and prints while enabling data saving for the shifts.
 The data is automatically saved in two separate folders based on whether the simulation converged or not.

-By using this approach, if the simulation converges, you can take the saved shifts and utilize the custom shift option in the fit method.
-This allows you to check convergence again while plotting the data. <br>
+By using this approach, if the simulation converges, the user can take the saved shifts and utilize the custom shift option in the fit method.
+This allows to check convergence again while plotting the data. <br>

 ```{note}
 **Note:** Running the code directly creates a folder named `dd/mm/yy` containing the results.
 To perform a single simulation, comment out the last two lines of the `training_simulation.py` code.
 ```

+Extensive studies have shown that the convergence of training is closely tied to the relationship between the dataset's on/off ratio and the range of the shifts.
+Specifically, the on/off ratio must be significantly larger than the shift range to ensure effective training.
+Therefore, users are encouraged to carefully configure the parameters of the lognormal shifts.

 <div class="github-badge">
 <a href="https://github.com/cateru/Memristor_Crossbar_Training_Class">